 A first query of the Web of Science database for the tag "foreign investments", without filters, resulted in 1295 articles.
 As our intention is to analyze the articles in the work, the first filter was "open access" and 345 articles remained.

-We limited the study period to be between 2017 and 2023 based on an analysis of the yearly density of article publishing; 267 articles were still included in the selection after this filter.
-Great Britain and the EU nations are represented in the final filter we applied to our selection, yielding a total of 101 entries.
-When I looked to see if this selection had any bibliometric analyses, the answer was 0.
-The distribution of article publications for the chosen time is displayed in Table 6.
+Analyzing the annual density of article publications, we have decided to limit the research period between 2017-2023, and after this filter, 267 articles remained in the selection.
+The last filter applied to our selection is represented by EU countries and Great Britain, with a result of 101 items.
+I checked if there were bibliometric analyses in this selection, and the result was 0.
+Table 6 shows the distribution of the publication of articles for the selected period.

-The word cloud of terms found in the article title, author keywords, plus keywords and abstracts, has been used to conduct the first quantitative analysis of the sample of articles.
+The first quantitative analysis of the sample of articles has been carried out through the word cloud of the words contained in the article title. author keywords, plus keywords and abstracts.
 The words with the highest frequency of use were: Invest, Foreign, Country, Develop, Economic, Firm, DFI, Direct, Policy, Region, Growth, Internal, Impact, Economy.
 From the analysis of the words, it appears that along with foreign investments, the articles in the selection frame have also dealt with the aspects of development, economic growth and the impact on the economy of the countries following foreign investments.
 In Figure 1 we represented the words with high frequency.
 The words with the highest frequency have the largest size, so the words Invest, Foreign, Country, Develop, Economic, Firm are the most visible in the graphic representation.